rapid7/insightconnect-plugins/plugins/armorblox/help.md

 #### Get Incidents

-This trigger is used to get a list of incidents identified by Armorblox, by default it starts polling all the incidents since last day.
+This trigger is used to get a list of incidents identified by Armorblox.
+By default, it starts polling all the incidents since last day.

 ##### Input